adamsalter/sitemap_generator/README.md

 Foreword
 -------

-Unfortunately, Adam Salter passed away recently.
+Unfortunately, Adam Salter passed away in 2009.
 Those who knew him know what an amazing guy he was, and what an excellent Rails programmer he was.
 His passing is a great loss to the Rails community.

-I will be taking over maintaining this gem from him. -- Karl
+[Karl Varga](http://github.com/kjvarga) has taken over development of SitemapGenerator.
+The canonical repository is [http://github.com/kjvarga/sitemap_generator][canonical_repo]

 Raison d'être
 -------